maoAmigaBG/MaoAmiga/README.md

 ## about the view files

-every file endpoint in views must have its name ending with ".blade.php" to allow it to be founded by the laravel routes
+Every file endpoint in views must have its name ending with ".blade.php" to allow it to be founded by the laravel routes

 ## laravel crud